fiattt/genesis/README.md

 	3. Claims
 	4. Registrations
 	5. Reclaimable Transfers
+	6. Resuming:
+		6. If resume is set, it will only sync data from where it left off
+		7. Otherwise, contract tables will be truncated and it will re-sync everything from scratch.
 2. Compile list of every address that has ever had an EOS balance, for each address:
 	1. Aggregate relevant txs
 		1. Claims and Buys, required for Unclaimed Balance Calculation